Timetabling and room bookings

-On a trimester basis (T1 -September, T2 – April and T3 – August), the IPG representative who works with the Faculty of Business and Law will set up a meeting with the timetabling coordinator (usually the DoT) in each Department or Discipline and run through the timetabling requirements for every scheduled activity for the units offered during the given study period.
+Annually, the IPG representative who works with the Faculty of Business and Law will set up a meeting with the timetabling coordinator (usually the Director of Teaching) in each Department and run through the timetabling requirements for every scheduled activity for the units offered during the given study period.

 The timetable details will be discussed for each teaching activity, including: